stjudecloud/rfcs/text/0000-rnaseq-workflow-v2.0.md

 - [ ] Investigation of impact for using ENCODE annotations post `GRCh38.p0` with the no alt analysis set.
 To measure this, I will see how many genes in the GENCODE gene model overlap with regions that are impacted by patches to the `GRCh38` genome.
 - [ ] Is it a good idea/good investment of effort to remove absolute paths from the headers and leave just a relative path behind?
 - [ ] Any read groups with `N/A` in the read group ID will cause `samtools split` to error out and try to create a file within a subdirectory.
 I'm considering functionality that will automatically replace any `N/A` string in a read group tag to `NA`.
+- [ ] Add `multiqc` to aggregate QC results.
+- [ ] Pin `qualimap` version.
+- [ ] Update internal "STAR Best Practices" documentation.
+- [ ] Update internal "Genome Data Files and Configuration" documentation.
+- [ ] Update external documentation for RNA-Seq pipeline.
+Potentially break out the DNA-Seq and RNA-Seq workflows into their own file.
+- [ ] Index files internally in TARTAn for `GRCh38_no_alt`.

 ## Outstanding Questions